Notes for Authors

 Manuscripts are first assessed by the Editorial Board for purpose, topic, content, presentation style, and mechanics of writing.
 The Editors emphasize that SPC articles should not include studies based on very frequently used measurement tools or on research topics that have been overly examined, unless they propose an innovative approach to the topic in question.

-- SPC believes that the data collection process for original research should have been done in the last 5 years.
+SPC editorial believe that the data collection process for original research should have been done in the last 5 years.

 - After the submission, authors are sent a confirmation of receipt by email.